Skip to main content

 3. Click on the bubble for your preferred mode.
 A brief description of the mode will appear.

 4. Save your settings to apply changes.
-Your assistant will adjust its behavior immediately.
+Your agent will adjust its behavior immediately.

 Performance characteristics